1125 NE Watt Way

 541-617-0900 • sagebrushersartofbend.com

-SageBrushers Art Society presents a group show of current works by the “Dusty Dames” pastel group of artists.
-Stop in to enjoy the beauty of soft pastel landscapes, still life, portraits and more.
+SageBrushers Art Society presents a show of works by new members of the society.
+Stop by to learn about these talented new members of the central Oregon arts scene!
 The SageBrushers Gallery is open Wednesday, Friday, and Saturday, 1-4pm.
-Showing thru June.
+Showing thru October.

 Tumalo Art Company